Robust estimation on a parametric model via testing: Models parametrized by a one-dimensional parameter

-Under suitable regularity conditions on the model, Theorem~7.6 of Chapter~1 of \cite{Ibragimov1981} shows that this assumption is fulfilled with $\alpha_1 = \cdots = \alpha_d = 2$.
-Other kinds of sufficient conditions implying Assumption~\ref{HypSurLeModeleQuelquonqueDebutDimD} may be found in this book (see the beginning of Chapter~5 and Theorem~1.1 of Chapter 6).
-Other examples and counter-examples are given in Chapter~7 of~\cite{DacunhaCastelle}.
+Under suitable regularity conditions on the model, Theorem~7.6 of Chapter~1 of Ibragimov and Has'minskii \cite{Ibragimov1981} shows that this assumption is fulfilled with $\alpha= 2$.
+Other kinds of sufficient conditions implying Assumption~\ref {HypSurLeModeleQuelquonqueDebutDim1} may be found in this book (see the beginning of Chapter~5 and Theorem~1.1 of Chapter~6).
+Other examples and counterexamples are given in Chapter~7 of Dacunha-Castelle \cite{DacunhaCastelle}.
 Several models of interest satisfying this assumption will appear later in the paper.